aykutNazifov/Notes-Taking-App/README.md

 - `DATABASE_URL`: The URL of your database (e.g., a PostgreSQL connection string).
 - `ACCESS_TOKEN_SECRET`: The secret key for signing access tokens.
 - `REFRESH_TOKEN_SECRET`: The secret key for signing refresh tokens.
+- `FRONTEND_URL`: The URL of your frontend application.

+### Frontend

+The frontend requires the following environment variables:

+- `VITE_BACKEND_URL`: The URL of your backend server.

 ## Running the Application